nicoguaro/nicoguaro.github.io/posts/tech_writing_math.rst

 - `LaTeX <https://www.overleaf.com/learn/latex/Mathematical_expressions>`_
   is my suggested way to write equations.
-The learning curve might be a little bit steep at th beginning but it pays off.
+The learning curve might be a little bit steep at the beginning but it pays off.

 One tool that helps with equations is `MathPix Snip <https://mathpix.com/>`_ that automatically generates LaTeX or MathML code from an image, even a